tolauwae/phd-thesis/src/conclusion/conclusion.typ

 First, by adopting out-of-place debugging and solving the state synchronisation problem we are now able to apply more complex debugging techniques to constrained devices.
 While we have given some indication in this dissertation, we have only scratched the surface of this advantage.
-#note[We thank Robert Hirschfeld for the great discussion on this topic.]One area where we see great potential is that of live programming.
+One area where we see great potential is that of _live programming_.
-The stateful out-of-place debugger provides a perfect platform on top of which to build a live programming environment.
+The stateful out-of-place debugger provides a perfect platform on top of which to build a live programming environment.#note[We thank Robert Hirschfeld for the great discussion on this topic.]
-The offloading of most of the execution to the local device where the developer is actually programming, allows for easier integration of custom visualisations and other live programming tools without the constraints of the embedded devices.
+The offloading of most of the execution to the device where the developer is actually programming, allows for easier integration of custom visualisations and other live programming tools without the constraints of the embedded devices.

-Second, the multiverse debugger our work has hopefully shown that multiverse debugging can work extremely well as a live online debugging approach---we would even argue that it works best in this scenario.
+Second, the MIO multiverse debugger has hopefully shown that multiverse debugging can work extremely well as a live online debugging approach---we would even argue that it works best in this scenario.
+The tool certainly felt the most intuitive compared to other multiverse debuggers.
-However, we learned that this adds several new dimensions and challenges to the technique.
+However, we learned that online debugging adds several new dimensions and challenges to the technique.

 In the first place we now need to handle the output effects of the program, which remains a difficult problem to solve in new settings.
 The formal framework with sparse snapshotting we developed in this thesis can pave the way here.